-So, for those of you wishing to visit Minsk, here’s our guide to what you can get done and what you need to bring and show upon arrival.
+So, for those of you wishing to visit Minsk, here’s our guide to what you can do and what you need to bring and show upon arrival.
 It’s not that complicated to get in, but you can truly feel lost once you’ve arrived due to the huge number of things to see and do here.
-Hopefully, this guide will help you planning and executing a satisfying stay in Minsk.
+We’re sure this guide will help you planning and executing a satisfying stay in Minsk.

 How to Visit Minsk Without a Visa

-- Bring your passport or other accepted travel document.
+- Bring your passport or another accepted travel document.

-That means that if you wish to visit Minsk for a small trip (up to 5 days), then all you need to do is make sure that you are flying into Minsk airport, have the documents listed above and enough money to support your stay, and then just book your flights.
-Having additional proof of booked accommodation will also help.
+That means that if you wish to visit Belarus for up to 30 days, then all you need to do is make sure that you are flying into Minsk airport, have the documents listed above and enough money to support your stay.
+Having additional proof of booked accommodation will also help but is not required.

 How to Get Around in Minsk